waterstroke/project_10/README.md

 ## Description

 _This is not a finished assignment due to being out of town Call Tory Bryant if any buttons work because that was not intended_
 _Iv'e created a webpage about divisable by 3,5,15.
-Within this webpage using HTML and CSS and JS it will be the landing page for entering a number and receiving a list 1 - your selected number.
-With pin, pong and ping Pong replacing the divisable numbers._
+Within this webpage using HTML and CSS and JS it will be the landing page for entering a number and receiving a list of your selected number.
+With pin, pong and ping Pong replacing only the divisable numbers._

 ## link to site on GitHub Pages